TarekMineRoyal/Compiler/README.md

 * **GNU Bison:** For syntax analysis (parser generation).
 * **GNU Make:** For building the project.
 * **Development Environment:** MinGW64 on Windows.

-### Next Steps / Future Goals

-With the core language features now fully implemented, the project goals have shifted to stabilization and fixing bugs.

-* **Future Goal:**
-    * Fix the outstanding bug related to the allocation and use of **local arrays** inside subprograms.

 ---
 Project Lead: Tarek